Research work in the physical sciences can range from astrophysics to meteorology and a PhD will be important for your career progression

 Postdoctoral research experience is useful, and usually essential, for academic posts.

 Find out more about the different kinds of work experience and internships that are available.

 Physical sciences researchers are employed in universities, government laboratories and industry.

-Job opportunities may be available through Knowledge Transfer Partnerships (KTP).
-This is a joint project between a graduate, an organisation and a 'knowledge base', such as a university or a research organisation, which allows PhD graduates to apply research in a commercial environment.
+Job opportunities are also available through Knowledge Transfer Partnerships (KTPs).
+This is a joint project between a graduate, an organisation and a 'knowledge base', such as a university or a research organisation, which allows graduates and postgraduates to apply research in a commercial environment.

 Look for job vacancies at:

 Individual companies and academic institutions also advertise vacancies on their websites.
 Specialist recruitment agencies can be a useful source of scientific vacancies.

 If you're studying for a PhD while being employed in a research post, you will be supported by a supervisor.
 You're likely to get additional training, which may be offered by the institution or by Vitae, an organisation which supports the professional development of researchers.

 If you work at a university you'll typically have access to postdoctoral training during the early stages of your career.
 You'll be expected to attend conferences on a regular basis to hear about scientific advances and new research techniques.
 On occasion, you'll be required to present your own work.

 In industry, most employers will offer you training and support to make sure you keep up to date with developments and new technologies in the field.
 Some larger industrial employers offer graduate training programmes.